gottstech/gotts/docs/intro.md

 - The signature of a transaction kernel must be ok, which proves the `excess` is a combined public key of the transaction parties (means somebody know the private keys), and implicitly proves the excess's amount component is zero.
 Otherwise, an illegal inflation happened.
 - The `excess` sum of all the transaction kernels will be used to validate the big 0-sum of the block: all inputs plus reward, all output commitments, all kernels `excess`, plus the kernel offset in the header.

-In MimbleWimble privacy transaction solution, it's so important for the chain validation to have the full transaction kernels signature verified, since which also implicitly proves the excess's amount component is zero, no any illegal inflation happened.
+In Mimblewimble privacy transaction solution, it's so important for the chain validation to have the full transaction kernels signature verified, since which also implicitly proves the excess's amount component is zero, no any illegal inflation happened.

 But in Gotts, we don't rely on that signature verification to detect illegal inflation, since all the amount are explicit here.
 So, for Gotts, comparing to the important meaning of a transaction kernel on the **block** validation, it is not much interesting for a quite old kernel on the **chain** validation, which becomes a pure dead weight.